-The subnational allocation of Chinese development projects is almost certainly endogenous to spatial concentration.
-For example, China may allocate more resources to poorer and less connected regions.
-After all, an official goal of Chinese development financing is to make "great efforts to ensure its aid benefits as many needy people as possible" (Information Office of the State Council 2011).
+possible" (State Council 2011).
 Previous studies also demonstrate that the allocation of Chinese funding is correlated with per-capita income and population size (Dreher and Fuchs 2015, Dreher et al. 2018).
-Reverse causality could also stem from commercially-motivated projects that either get sited in economic centers to exploit agglomeration effects, or locate in suburban areas out of cost concerns.
+Reverse causality could also stem from commercially motivated projects that either get sited in economic centers to exploit agglomeration effects, or locate in suburban areas out of cost concerns.

 Apart from reverse causality, our parsimonious specification omits a number of variables which are likely to be correlated with Chinese infrastructure funding as well as with spatial concentration.
 Some of these covariates vary across regions and over time in a non-linear fashion, so that they are not captured by our battery of fixed effects and region-specific trends.
 Such unobserved variation could, for example, arise when the decision to finance an infrastructure project in a particularly abundant region is driven by an increased demand for natural resources (or other commodities) in China (Guillon and Mathonnat 2020).
 More broadly, Chinese development projects have been linked to deteriorating political institutions and higher levels of corruption at the local level (Brazys et al. 2017, Isaksson and Kotsadam 2018a).
-Chinese development financing also directly affects subnational and national development in Africa (Dreher et al. 2019b, 2020) but how this relates to the spatial distribution of economic activity is not clear ex ante.
+Chinese development financing also directly affects subnational and national development in Africa (Dreher et al. 2021a,b) but how this relates to the spatial distribution of economic activity is not clear ex ante.
 Greater local growth could lead to a reduction of spatial concentration within regions-both directly and indirectly through positive spillovers-or it could increase the within-region concentration of economic activity at the expense of poorer cities and villages in the region.
 In the context of this paper, local growth is a mediating factor and therefore a "bad control" (Angrist and Pischke 2008).
 The same holds for population or population density, which we do not include as a control (although this hardly affects our results).